mkorthof/freenom-script/README.md

 You'll need to have already registered an account at Freenom.com first with at least one (free) domain added before you can run the script.
 For "DynDNS" (updating A record) nameservers must be set to the default Freenom NS.
 To force updating remove "freenom.ip" file.
+A records are now added without replacing exiting record, if the record already exists it is modified.

 ### Installation